-If the ridesharing driver doesn't have insurance or not enough coverage, you may need to turn to your own uninsured/underinsured motorist (UM/UIM) policy which you may have purchased.
+If the ridesharing driver doesn’t have insurance or does not have enough coverage, you may need to turn to your own uninsured/underinsured motorist (UM/UIM) policy which you may have purchased.
 UM/UIM is considered optional coverage and Texas law does not require you to purchase it.
 Your lawyer can review your insurance policy and help you determine your available coverage.

 2. Driver Logged In And Is Waiting For A Customer

-If the ridesharing driver is logged into the Uber or Lyft app, but hasn't yet connected with the customer, both Uber and Lyft will provide some liability coverage if the driver causes an accident.
+If the ridesharing driver is logged into the Uber or Lyft app but hasn’t yet connected with the customer, both Uber and Lyft will provide some liability coverage if the driver causes an accident.
 For example, Uber states it will provide coverage in the following amounts: